List of German astronauts

 The following is a list of German astronauts who have traveled into space, sorted by date of first flight.

-As of 2018, eleven Germans have been in space.
+As of 2024, twelve Germans have been in space.
 The first German, and only East German, in space was Sigmund Jähn in 1978.
 Three astronauts – Ulf Merbold, Reinhard Furrer and Ernst Messerschmid – represented West Germany during the time of divided Germany.

-Merbold made two other spaceflights after Germany was reunified in 1990; thus, he is the only German to have been in space three times.
-Thomas Reiter and Alexander Gerst are the only Germans to have made long-term spaceflights.
+Merbold made two other spaceflights after Germany was reunified in 1990.
+He is the only German to have been in space three times.

+List

+Amelie Schoenenwald and Nicola Winter were selected in the reserve corps of the 2022 European Space Agency Astronaut Group.
+They are the first women to be selected as astronauts representing Germany, though Rogge became the first German women in space.